BrandonLWhite/find-python-projects-action/README.md

 - **commands**: Object with keys for each discovered command and the shell command as the value.
 This is dynamically constructed from the `pyproject.toml` content.

+- **exports**: Object with keys specified by the `additional-export-paths` input, and the structured TOML data (parsed as JSON) as the values.

 ## Project Commands